sobcza11/Value_in_Vogue/README.md

      * This is where data is stored
         * Please note, to mitigate any negative repercussions on myself, I will ask everyone to agree to dissolve my obligation of you obtaining this information; therefore, if you want it, please reach out to me.
    * **Notebooks**
-     * This is where the source code is stored; I welcome everyone to copy it & run it yourself.
+     * This is where the source code is stored.
+        * I welcome everyone to copy it & run it yourself.
 I am ALSO open to hearing if you can spot an error; please feel free to reach out to me.
    * **Reports**
      * The Presentation & Report summarizes the findings